Google Lens Explained: How Visual Discovery Works and How to Prepare

 • Keep seasonal products online - Don’t delete old inventory from your site; instead, mark items as out-of-stock and suggest similar in-stock alternatives

-Static images are table stakes in visual search optimization; video is your competitive advantage.
+Static images are table stakes in Lens optimization; video is your competitive advantage.
 Google Lens extracts information from video frames, meaning a 30-second product demonstration video can generate dozens of discoverable moments that static photography cannot.

 Video demonstrates scale in ways photographs cannot.
 When you show a nightstand positioned next to a queen-size bed with a person standing nearby, Lens can infer the exact dimensions through spatial relationships.
 When you demonstrate a product in use—a waterproof bag surviving a rainstorm, a standing desk supporting dual monitors, a tent withstanding heavy rain—you’re providing proof that transcends claims.